jldbautista/CSCI580_Spring26_Group6/project/folder/README.md

 ## Notes

-- The model architecture is restricted to fully connected (Linear) layers only — no convolutional layers, per project requirements.
+- The model architecture is restricted to fully connected (Linear) layers only, no convolutional layers.
 - The notebook automatically detects and uses a GPU if one is available.
 Otherwise it falls back to CPU.
 - Results may vary slightly between runs due to random weight initialization, data shuffling, and dropout.